JoshuaH-sudo/Resume/README.md

 The code I provide in this repo, is the best demonstration of my skills and the quality of work I should be expected to deliver.

 ## Code Snippet Structure
-Each folder contains code snippets from various parts of projects that I have worked during my professional career as a developer.
+Each folder contains code snippets from various projects that I have been apart.
 Each folder will contain some code snippets and a README file.
 Explaining why I have included them, what they were a part of, and the challenges involved in each of them.

-These snippets have been sanitized of any relation to their projects and I have been granted permission from my employer to showcase them in my resume.
+These snippets have been sanitized of any relation to their projects and I have been granted permission to showcase them in my resume.